MarkusIppy/raspexi-viewer-linux/README.md

-Apexi Power FC Interface for RX-7 FD3S (Raspexi Viewer)
+Apexi Power FC Interface for Raspberry Pi (Raspexi Viewer)
 =======================================================

 Summary
 -------

-Digital Gauge Display for Mazda RX-7 FD3S and Apexi Power FC
+Digital Gauge Display for Apexi Power FC which runs on Raspberry Pi

 This program is based on the source code of Gauges and Dashboard adapted from: